Do you want to find out about Chinese culture and traditions?

 K is for Kung fu

 Martial arts are really popular in China, especially kung fu (or ‘gongfu’ in Chinese).
-It dates back to the Zhou Dynasty (1,111–255 BC) so it’s ingrained in Chinese culture.
+It dates back to the Zhou Dynasty (1,111–255 BC) so it’s ingrained in Chinese culture and traditions.

 Kung fu is a combination of spirituality, exercise, and unarmed personal combat.
 There are various movements in kung fu, most of which are imitations of the fighting styles of the snake and mythical dragon.